 Encloses instructions for completing the form, and

-Encloses a return envelope preaddressed to Wilkes-Barre Data Operations Center (WBDOC).
+Encloses a return envelope preaddressed to Wilkes-Barre Direct Operations Center (WBDOC).

 NOTE: A Spanish-language Form SSA-623-OCR-SM-SP is mailed to payees in Puerto Rico, based on ZIP Code sorting.
 These payees serve title II beneficiaries.

 This self-mailer is used in the same manner as the SSA-623-OCR-SM but it is mailed by a contractor to parents, stepparents and grandparents with custody of minor children receiving title II benefits.
 The payee can account for up to 4 children on one form.
 Payees in Puerto Rico receive a Spanish-language Form SSA-6230-OCR-SM-SP to complete for these beneficiaries.

 NOTE: Effective with the October 2001 contractor mailing (i.e., 09/2001 edition of the accounting report), parents, grandparents, and stepparents with custody of minor children receiving title XVI (and concurrent) payments receive an SSA-6230-OCR-SM to complete.
 The payee receives one form for each child.